-Covid: Jabs for children in Scotland begin and loans considered for energy firms
+Covid: Jabs for children begin and loans considered for energy firms

 Here are five things you need to know about the coronavirus pandemic this Monday morning.
 We'll have another update for you this evening.

-1. Jabs for children begin in Scotland
+1. Jabs for young teens begin

-The Covid vaccine rollout for children aged between 12 and 15 has begun in Scotland along with a programme of booster jabs.
-Children will initially be vaccinated at drop-in centres but they will eventually be offered in schools.
-Meanwhile adults over 50 and those in vulnerable groups will start to be offered a booster shot.
+The Covid vaccine rollout for children aged between 12 and 15 in England and Scotland is beginning today, along with the UK's programme of booster jabs.
+Children will be vaccinated mainly within schools, although the jabs will also be available at drop-in centres.
+The rollout is also beginning in Wales this week, while in Northern Ireland jabs are likely to be offered from October.
+Meanwhile, millions of over-50s and vulnerable people across the UK will also be contacted from today to arrange their booster shots.

 2. Emergency loans considered amid gas price surge

-Emergency state-backed loans for energy companies are being considered by the government as wholesale gas prices have risen by 250% since January.
-Firms are battling to stay afloat as price promises they made to customers are now undeliverable, while taking on those deals is unattractive to surviving companies.
-Prime Minster Boris Johnson says the supply problems stem from economies around the world waking up after coronavirus lockdowns.
-The loans would encourage energy companies to take on customers.
+The government is considering offering emergency state-backed loans to energy companies as firms battle to stay afloat in the face of surging gas prices.
+Smaller suppliers face ruin as soaring wholesale costs have made their price promises to customers undeliverable.
+Prime Minster Boris Johnson says the problems stem from economies around the world waking up after coronavirus lockdowns.
+And he insists the government will do everything it can to prevent companies from going under.
+The business secretary will hold crisis talks with industry bosses on Monday.

 3. Why is Biden still banning Britons from US?